 To Protect and Preserve the Resources of the New Jersey Pinelands.

-We believe the Pinelands is one of Earth’s unique treasures.
-Why?
-Because within the Pinelands we find 800,000 acres of forest in one of the world’s most densely developed regions, a body of water in the Kirkwood-Cohansey aquifer that remains one of North America’s largest and healthiest surviving aquifers, a community of often rare wildlife and flora under siege in other parts of their natural habitat, and a fascinating history embodied in the Pinelands’ ghost towns, historic villages, farms and people.
+Founded in 1989, Pinelands Preservation Alliance is the leading voice for protecting the natural and historic resources of the New Jersey Pinelands.
+These resources include 800,000 acres of forest in one of the world’s most densely developed regions, the Kirkwood-Cohansey aquifer that remains one of North America’s largest and healthiest aquifers, rare plants and animals under siege in other parts of their natural habitat, and a fascinating history embodied in the Pinelands’ ghost towns, historic villages, farms and people.